dagraham/etm-dgraham/README.md

         (env) $ pip install -U etm-dgraham
 This will install etm and all its requirements in `./env/lib/python3.x/sitepackages` and will also install an executable called `etm` in `./env/bin`.

 By the way, the suggested terminal size for etm is 60 (columns) by 32 or more (rows).
 The default color scheme is best with a dark terminal background.
-A scheme better suited to light backgrounds can be set in `cfg.yaml`.
+A scheme better suited to light backgrounds can be set using `style: light` in `cfg.yaml` in your home directory.
+Some of the *etm* display may not be visible unless `style` is set correctly for your display.

 Before you start etm, think about where you would like to keep your personal data and configuration files.
 The default is to use whatever directory you're in when you start _etm_ as your _etm_ home directory.
 If you start _etm_ in your virtual environment directory then the default will be to use that as your home directory as well.
 If this is not what you want, you can just give the path for whatever directory you would like to use when you start _etm_, e.g.,